NathanToneNg/Thermal-Modeling-in-Matlab/README.md

 * Each main Matrix is two larger in each dimension, with the bound properties depending on whether conduction is turned on on the borders.
 This makes the program work with one conduction statement instead of multiple and saves repeating statements with various conditionals.

+* Density is always used in replacement of mass since distance is a greater determining factor.

 ---

-If you have additional questions, emails may be sent to Nathantoneng@gmail.com
+If you have additional questions, emails may be sent to nathantoneng@gmail.com

 -Nathan Ng